-For visitors who would like to know something about me, I am a Londoner, born and bred at Westminster, although I have also lived in Norfolk, Sussex and Scotland, and now reside in Surrey.
+For visitors who would like to know something about me, I am a Londoner, born in 1951 and bred at Westminster, although I have also lived in Norfolk, Sussex and Scotland, and now reside in Surrey.
 I have been married to Rankin Weir since 1972, and have two children, John (born 1982) and Kate (born 1984).
 I was educated at the City of London School for Girls, obtaining A-levels in English Literature, Art and History (English and European medieval history, with twelfth- century monasticism in the West as my specialist subject), then at the North Western Polytechnic of London, where I trained as a teacher with History as my main subject, studying world history, English medieval history and the Italian Renaissance.
 I did not pursue that career, however, because I quickly became disillusioned with trendy teaching methods.

 I have been interested in history since the age of fourteen, when I read my first adult novel, the rather lurid Henry's Golden Queen, by Lozania Prole, about Katherine of Aragon.
 I was so enthralled by it that I dashed off to read real history books to find out the truth behind what I had read, and thus my passion for history was born.
 By the time I was fifteen, I had written a three-volume reference work on the Tudor dynasty, a biography of Anne Boleyn based partly on contemporary sources, and several historical plays; I had also started work on the research that would one day take form as my first published book, Britain's Royal Families.

 As a non-fiction author, I write 'popular' history.
 The term has sometimes been used in a derogatory sense by a few people who should know better, because all historians use the same sources.
-History is not the sole preserve of academics, although I have the utmost respect for those historians who undertake new research and contribute something new to our knowledge.
+History is not the sole preserve of academics, although I have the utmost respect for historians who undertake new research and contribute something new to our knowledge.
 History belongs to us all, and it can be accessed by us all.
 And if writing it in a way that is accessible and entertaining, as well as conscientiously researched, can be described as popular, then, yes, I am a popular historian, and am proud and happy to be one.

 History is full of wonderful stories and amazing characters.
 I feel very privileged to be able to bring them to life in both my non-fiction books and my novels.
 In both cases, I feel that an author has a responsibility to be as true to the facts as is possible.
 And in an age in which history is increasingly perceived to be 'dumbed down' in schools, on television and on film, we can all learn from a study of the past.
 We can discover more about ourselves and our own civilisation.